 All participating members will also attend three health classes related to proper handwashing, microbial disease transmission, and latrine maintenance.
 Additionally, part of the community contribution will go towards the purchasing of locally available handwashing stations.

 The start of construction will be largely contingent on the water table and harvest.
 The water table must recede once the rains have stopped to begin digging the latrines.
 Also, the available labor for both community contribution and the mason will be devoted to the harvest of the peanuts before construction can begin.
 The mason has the capacity to delegate younger masons under his employ to engage in multiple projects simultaneously, so actual construction should move along quickly.

 The community role leading up to this will be crucial.
 Each household will make monetary and labor donations to their respective latrines, ensuring project ownership.
 Specifically, these families will provide money to pay for the cost of the manufacture of the cement plate and the handwashing station.
 The households will also dig the pits prior to the mason’s arrival and bring sand and water for cement mixing.

 The funds from Water Charity will go toward other materials and labor necessary for the project.
 These include cement, rebar, gravel, PVC piping, wire, masonry labor, and transport costs.

 The latrines are designed to last for many years, providing long-lasting health benefits to the individual households receiving assistance and the community at large.

 Education provided through the health classes will also introduce proper behavior to reduce diarrheal diseases, engage in proper waste management, and improve hygiene.

-The construction of the latrines will be contingent on the presence of the households at these classes.
+The construction of the latrines will be contingent on the presence of the households in these classes.
 Additionally, the Sanitation Committee will maintain an active presence in the community.

 Funds for this project have been provided by an anonymous donor.